Tim Anderson Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.54 team ERA ranks 21st across all league pitching staffs.
+- The Tigers have a 4.52 team ERA that ranks 20th among all league pitching staffs.

-- Tigers pitchers combine to rank 16th in baseball in home runs allowed (161 total, 1.2 per game).
+- Tigers pitchers combine to give up 161 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- Rodriguez will look to secure his 10th victory when he makes the start for the Tigers, his 21st of the season.
-He is 9-7 with a 3.21 ERA and 116 strikeouts in 117 2/3 innings pitched.
+- Olson makes the start for the Tigers, his 14th of the season.
+He is 2-6 with a 5.10 ERA and 78 strikeouts through 72 1/3 innings pitched.

-- In his last appearance on Saturday against the Houston Astros, the left-hander tossed 4 2/3 innings, giving up four earned runs while surrendering five hits.
+- His last time out came on Monday against the New York Yankees, when the righty tossed 4 1/3 innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.